Stephen Free SC

 Areas of practice

-In the competition law sphere Stephen appeared for NSW in ACCC v NSW Ports and appears for Apple in ongoing proceedings brought by Epic Games.
-Significant environmental and planning matters include appearing for the Bylong Valley Protection Alliance in Kepco Bylong v BVPA, for the successful appellant in the Court of Appeal in Ku-Ring-Gai Council v Buyoza and for the Commonwealth in Minister for the Environment v Sharma.
+In the sphere of competition law, Stephen appeared for Apple in Federal Court proceedings brought by Epic Games, for NSW in ACCC v NSW Ports and for Singapore Airlines in the fuel surcharge proceedings brought by the ACCC.
+Significant environmental and planning appeals include appearing for the Bylong Valley Protection Alliance in Kepco Bylong v BVPA, for the successful appellant in Ku-Ring-Gai Council v Buyoza and for the Commonwealth in Minister for the Environment v Sharma.

 Specific practice areas include: